ftreff/install-apps/README.md

 Screen
 Libsensors5 - (for HTOP to show CPU temp)

-List is a work in progress, newpackages/applications will be added as i remember or need them.
+List is a work in progress, new packages/applications will be added as I remember or need them.
+Script will be written soon too.